UNOPARATOR/OfficeDocs-Exchange/Exchange/ExchangeServer/exchange-tls-configuration.md

 ## Prerequisites

 TLS 1.2 support was added with Cumulative Update (CU) 19 to Exchange Server 2013 and CU 8 to Exchange Server 2016.
 Exchange Server 2019 supports TLS 1.2 out of the box.
 It is possible to disable TLS 1.0 and 1.1 on Exchange Server 2013 with CU 20 and later or on Exchange Server 2016 with CU 9 and later.
-It is also required to have the latest version of .NET framework and associated patches [supported by your CU](/exchange/plan-and-deploy/supportability-matrix?view=exchserver-2016#exchange-2016&preserve-view=true) in place.
+It is also required to have the latest version of .NET Framework and associated patches [supported by your CU](/exchange/plan-and-deploy/supportability-matrix?view=exchserver-2016#exchange-2016&preserve-view=true) in place.

 Exchange Server cannot run without Windows Server therefore it is important to have the latest operating system updates installed to run a stable and secure TLS 1.2 implementation.